gwmodeling/challenge/data/Sweden_2/README.md

 - Daily minimum temperature (TM) in degree Celsius.
 - Daily maximum temperature (TX) in degree Celsius.
 - Daily averaged sea level pressure (PP) in hPa.
-- Daily averaged relative humidity (HU) in%.
+- Daily averaged relative humidity (HU) in %.
 - Daily mean wind speed (FG) in m/s.
 - Daily mean global radiation (QQ) in W/m2.
 - Potential evaporation (ET) computed with Makkink in mm/d.

 ## Calibration and testing data

-The head data is split into a training and testing period.
-Data is provided for the training period.
-A simulated time series has to be provided for the entire period.
+The head data are split into a training and testing period.
+Data are provided for the training/calibration period.
+Participants have to provide a simulated time series for the entire period:

 - **Training period:** 2001-01-01 to 2015-12-31
 - **Testing period:** 2016-01-01 to 2021-12-31